iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > This peticular app should be integrated into phones to be mandatory.
 It is only effective if those who test positive for virus VOLUNTARILY input there special number.
 Too many people are acting like this is taboo.
 Anyone who tests positive for any type of pandemic disease should not declare this info as private.
 Its not, especially when there are so many people involved in their care.
 STOP BEING SELFISH!<br> :date: __2020-11-18 18:07:39__

-> No good<br> :date: __2020-11-15 19:22:44__

-> I see quite a few people claiming this app doesn't need location tracking to be on, yet it's asked me twice to turn on location tracking to use exposure notifications, since I installed it 5 minutes ago.
-So which is it?!?
-What will this app actually tell me if I have my location turned off, anything??<br> :date: __2020-11-14 08:12:39__

-> Tried this app for less than few weeks or so, often question of how it can actually sense if I have been exposed to someone tested positive covid 19 just by bluetooth and location services ?
-With having app on and running constantly, considerably drains my battery with having both location on and bluetooth on all the time.
-How reliable is this app when I'm not always connected to internet or have available cellular data?
-I don't have unlimited cellular data plan, makes hard for app to work<br> :date: __2020-10-31 03:33:27__

 #### 1-star reviews